-There are a whole lot of things to do in Chicago, IL, as Chicago is one of the most visited parts of the United States for tourists because of its many fun and interesting places to visit such as awe-inspiring skyscrapers, lakefronts, beaches, bars, and clubs among others.
+There are a whole lot of things to do in Chicago, IL, as Chicago is one of the most-visited parts of the United States for tourists because of its many fun and interesting places to visit such as awe-inspiring skyscrapers, lakefronts, beaches, bars, and clubs among others.
 Chicago is one of the top Midwest cities that several people are moving to from cities like Houston, New York, Boston, Atlanta, Cleveland, Detroit, and St. Louis among others.
-If you plan to move to Chicago, you can also find movers in Chicago who can get the job done for you the best way possible.
+If you plan to move to Chicago, you can also find movers in Chicago who can get the job done for you in the best way possible.

 Best Neighborhoods in Chicago, IL

 Before we look at the unique things and fun places to be when you move or visit Chicago, let us take a look at the best neighborhoods in Chicago.
 Although, the choices of the best places one can reside in Chicago can vary depending on a matter of preference as this is subjective and there are over 200 neighborhoods you can live in Chicago.
 But nevertheless, we will still take a look at some of the top cities you can live or visit in Chicago.

 - Lincoln Park: Lincoln Park is one safe place you can live in Chicago and it is often regarded as “Chicago’s first neighborhood to move to” because there are a whole lot of things to do in Lincoln Park.
 There are lots of sports bars, a free zoo, lakes, and easy transportation for newcomers.
 Due to the high influx of people into this part of Chicago, rent apartment costs are on the high side when compared to what is obtainable in other cities in Chicago.